-- Specific barriers to learning are identified.

-- Students current attainment is assessed

-with an appropriate assessment tool

-which may be National Curriculum

-outcomes for a student's year group or if

-necessary Pre -Key Stage Standards.
-For

-children working at a level much below

-their peers we use P Levels to assess their

-learning.

-- External agencies, such as ASD Outreach, have an initial visit in which they observe a student in order to assess their current level of need.
+- Specific barriers to learning are identified. - Students levels are assessed with an appropriate assessment tool which may be National Curriculum outcomes for a student's year group or if necessary Pre Key Stage Standards.
+For children working at a level much below their peers we use P Levels to assess their learning.
+Pupils who may need to be assessed using the engagement model are usually described as having severe or profound and multiple learning difficulties.
+(DfE, July 2020) - External agencies, such as ASD Outreach, have an initial visit in which they observe a student in order to assess their current level of need.